 Dutch Gold Honey

 Since its inception in 1946, Dutch Gold Honey has focused on fulfilling the motto of its founder, Ralph Gamber, "We only pack the best."
 What began as a beekeeping hobby for Ralph and his wife Luella has grown to become the largest family-owned honey company in the United States.
-Located in Lancaster, Pennsylvania, in “the Heart of Pennsylvania Dutch Country," Dutch Gold Honey was named for the early settlers of the region who were "Deutsch" (German) and for the region’s beautiful, golden color.Bill Gamber Sr. owns and operates Dutch Gold and sits on Honey Stinger’s board.
-Bill Gamber Sr.’s son, Bill Gamber Jr., is the CEO and Co-Founder of Honey Stinger.
+Located in Lancaster, Pennsylvania, in “the Heart of Pennsylvania Dutch Country," Dutch Gold Honey was named for the early settlers of the region who were "Deutsch" (German) and for the region’s beautiful, golden color.Bill Gamber Sr. owns and operates Dutch Gold.
+Bill Gamber Sr.’s son, Bill Gamber Jr., is Co-Founder of Honey Stinger and sits on the Honey Stinger Board.